UAlbanyArchives/spe_website/advancing_digital_repositories.md

 #### Is this an open conference or workshop?

 No. This is a facilitated working process involving a selected cohort of participants.
+We hope to make participation broad, but we also have a limited capacity to facilitate these conversations well.
 The emphasis is on collaborative design and active participation rather than conference-style presentations, though we plan to have a few short briefings or lightning talks to highlight existing work.

 #### What is the expected time commitment?